magdanolde/Kanban-Board-Project/README.md

 The Kanban Board enables to:

 * Create tasks with a detailed description;
-* Assign a person to the task;
 * Move defined tasks between columns with defined limits;
 * Save tasks to Local Storage so you don't miss them when you close your app;
-* Clear tasks from the Local Storage.

 ###  SOLUTIONS APPLIED IN THE PROJECT